-Controllers should recall that notification to the supervisory authority is mandatory where there is a likely risk to individuals as a result of a breach.
+Controllers should recall that notification to the supervisory authority is mandatory unless there is unlikely to be a risk to the rights and freedoms of individuals as a result of a breach.
 In addition, where there is likely a high risk to the rights and freedoms of individuals as the result of a breach, individuals must also be informed.
 The threshold for communicating a breach to individuals is therefore higher than for notifying supervisory authorities and not all breaches will therefore be required to be communicated to individuals, thus protecting them from unnecessary notification fatigue.

 The GDPR states that communication of a breach to individuals should be made "without undue delay," which means as soon as possible.
-The main objective of notification to individuals is to provide specific information about steps they should take to protect themselves25.
+The main objective of notification to individuals is to provide specific information about steps they should take to protect themselves.
 As noted above, depending on the nature of the breach and the risk posed, timely communication will help individuals to take steps to protect themselves from any negative consequences of the breach.